timor/Cataclysm-DDA/doc/JSON_INFO.md

     "max_contains_weight": mandatory, // Maximum weight this pocket can hold, totaled among all container items.
 For example "6 kg" is about enough to contain a bowling ball.
     "min_item_volume": "0 ml",        // Minimum volume of item that can be placed into this pocket.
 Items smaller than this cannot be placed in the pocket.
     "max_item_volume": "0 ml",        // Maximum volume of item that can fit through the opening into this pocket.
 For example, a 2-liter bottle has a "17 ml" opening.
     "max_item_length": "0 mm",        // Maximum length of items that can fit in this pocket, by their longest_side.
-Default is the diagonal opening length assuming volume is a cube (cube_root(vol)*square_root(2))
+Default is a slanted rod in a d/h=3/4 cylinder (TODO: formula)
     "spoil_multiplier": 1.0,          // How putting an item in this pocket affects spoilage.
 Less than 1.0 and the item will be preserved longer; 0.0 will preserve indefinitely.
     "weight_multiplier": 1.0,         // The items in this pocket magically weigh less inside than outside.
 Nothing in vanilla should have a weight_multiplier.
     "moves": 100,                     // Indicates the number of moves it takes to remove an item from this pocket, assuming best conditions.